wlemkows/nvml/libpmem/master/libpmem.3.md

 in the debug version of the library are enabled using the environment variable **PMEM_LOG_LEVEL**, which can be set to the following values:

-0. This is the default level when <strong>PMEM_LOG_LEVEL</strong> is not set.
-No log messages are emitted at this level.</p></td>
+0 - This is the default level when **PMEM_LOG_LEVEL** is not set.
+No log messages are emitted at this level.
-1. Additional details on any errors detected are logged (in addition to returning the errno-based errors as usual).
+1 - Additional details on any errors detected are logged (in addition to returning the errno-based errors as usual).
 The same information may be retrieved using **pmem_errormsg**.
-2. A trace of basic operations is logged.
+2 - A trace of basic operations is logged.
-3. This level enables a very verbose amount of function call tracing in the library.
+3 - This level enables a very verbose amount of function call tracing in the library.
-4. This level enables voluminous and fairly obscure tracing information that is likely only useful to the **libpmem** developers.
+4 - This level enables voluminous and fairly obscure tracing information that is likely only useful to the **libpmem** developers.

 The environment variable **PMEM_LOG_FILE** specifies a file name where all logging information should be written.
 If the last character in the